Sri Lankan lawmakers bar disputed PM from using state funds

-COLOMBO, Sri Lanka (AP) — Sri Lankan lawmakers have approved a motion barring disputed Prime Minister Mahinda Rajapaksa from using state funds after he was defeated in a no confidence vote.
+COLOMBO, Sri Lanka (AP) — Sri Lankan lawmakers on Thursday approved a motion barring disputed Prime Minister Mahinda Rajapaksa from using state funds after he lost two no-confidence votes, in an escalation of the country’s political crisis.

-The motion on Thursday received 123 votes in favor as Rajapaksa’s supporters boycotted Parliament.
+The motion was passed with 123 votes in the 225-member Parliament as Rajapaksa supporters boycotted the proceedings for a third day, accusing Speaker Karu Jayasuriya of bias and breaching parliamentary rules.

+The passage of the motion was a setback for Rajapaksa because it demonstrated that a majority of lawmakers oppose the former strongman, who ruled Sri Lanka as president from 2005 to 2015.

 Sri Lanka has been in a political crisis since Oct.
 26, when President Maithripala Sirisena abruptly fired Prime Minister Ranil Wickremesinghe and appointed Rajapaksa.
 Both claim to be the legitimate officeholder, with Wickremesinghe saying he has majority support in Parliament and his firing was invalid.
-Rajapaksa previously served as president from 2005 to 2015.

-Parliament has passed two no-confidence motions against Rajapaksa, but he has refused to concede defeat, saying proper procedures were not followed.
-Speaker Karu Jayasuriya has announced the end of Rajapaksa’s government following the no-confidence motions.
+Rajapaksa has moved into the prime minister’s office, while Wickremesinghe has refused to leave the premier’s official residence.

 Most Read Nation & World Stories